Official-Husko/multporn-image-downloader/README.md

 # multporn-image-downloader
 simple bot which downloads comics and Images from Multporn.net

 # Please Read!
-(AS OF v1.1) [CURRENTLY BROKEN!!!]
+(AS OF v1.1) [OBSELETE]

-Broken!
-Please use my new bot: https://github.com/Stahlhelm-TV/multporn-image-downloader-v2
+## Please use my new bot: https://github.com/Stahlhelm-TV/multporn-image-downloader-v2

 1. Unpack the "multporn-image-downloader.exe" and the "image-move-fix.exe" into a folder.
 2. if you enter a path, enter it like that: \Users\UserName\Downloads\Folder Name